chuckcscccl/rustlr/chapter4.md

 will result in a variant `acase((),LBox<E>)`

-A struct is created for non-terminals symbols that appears on the left-hand side of exactly one production rule.
+A struct is created for any non-terminal symbol that appears on the left-hand side of exactly one production rule.
 The name of the struct is the same as the non-terminal.
-The fields of each struct is named by the labels given to the right-hand side symbols, or with `_item{i}_` if no labels are given.
+If any of the grammar symbols on the right-hand side of the rule is given a label, it would create a struct with the fields of each struct named by these labels, or with `_item{i}_` if no labels are given.
 For example, a nonterminal `Ifelse` with a singleton rule
   ```
-  Ifelse --> if Expr:condition Expr:truecase else Expr:falsecase
+  Ifelse --> if Expr:condition Expr else Expr
   ```
 will result in the generation of:
   ```
   #[derive(Default,Debug)]
   pub struct Ifelse {
     condition: LBox<Expr>,
-    truecase: LBox<Expr>,
+    _item0_: LBox<Expr>,
-    falsecase: LBox<Expr>,
+    _item1_: LBox<Expr>,
   }
   ```
-The AST generator always creates a [LBox][2] for each non-terminal field.
-Unit typed values are not included in the struct unless given an explicit label.
+If none of the symbols on the right have labels, rustlr creates a simple struct.
+For Example a singleton rule such as **`whileloop --> while ( expr ) expr`** will produce an a `struct whileloop(expr,expr);`  Be careful to avoid using Rust keywords as the names of non-terminals.

 The struct may be empty if all right-hand-side symbols of the single production rule are associated with the unit type and do not have labels.